8 Things to Consider When Shopping for the Best iPad Air 10.5 Case

 Michael invented the Apple-specific case market back in 1998.
 If you're looking for insight into what to look for in the best iPad Air case, he's someone you'd want to ask.

-Best Leather iPad Air 10.5 Case - Things to Look For
+Best iPad Air 10.5 Case - What to Look For

 JKD: Can you go into the process a bit?
 You see the new 10.5 Air and what happens?